 Simpson Library is one of five selective Federal Depository Libraries within the 1st Congressional District of Virginia, served by a regional depository located at the University of Virginia.
 Simpson Library is also a designated State Depository Library for Virginia publications in the State Publications Depository Program.
 The Library of Virginia is “the official repository of state publications for the Commonwealth,” cited in §42.1-92 et seq. of the Code of Virginia.

 Simpson Library provides free access, regardless of format, to all Federal and State government information products selected for its collection.
 These formats include but are not limited to: online, paper, microfiche, microfilm, CD-ROMs, and disks.
 Equipment is available to utilize the various formats of government information.
 Simpson Library makes government information usable for all users, including those with disabilities.

 Any member of the general public may use Federal government information products in all formats free of charge without impediments.
-The general public has access to resources in the collection through the online catalog (VIRTUA), direct browsing of open shelves, and all public service points.
-These service points include staffed Reference and Circulation desks and public computer workstations.
-There is a designated computer located near the Reference Desk that meets GPO (U.S. Government Printing Office) Technology Requirements.
+The general public has access to resources in the collection through the online catalog (Alma/Quest), direct browsing of open shelves, and all public service points.
+These service points include staffed Reference and Access Services desks and public computer workstations.
+There is a designated guest computer located near the Reference Desk that can be used to access government information.

 The library’s web page is updated continuously to facilitate online access.
 Online access is available off-site through our library’s home page, Government Information web page, and through our online catalog.